Please fill out the following form to submit a Request

 Passive anti-static devices operate without the presence of an outside power source and are energized by a static field on the surface of a material.
 They are low cost, easy to install, and effective for reducing static fields to 2000 V. The types of passive anti-static devices include brushes, tinsel, and cords.

-Chapter 2: Types of Static Eliminators
+Chapter 2: Active Static Eliminators

 Static electricity is a problem in all of its forms to production and manufacturing processes, especially in cold weather, low humidity, and dry air.
 In the printing industry and the application of coatings, it is important to eliminate static electricity for the quality of products and the safety of workers.
 In addition, the control of static is essential in applications and processes where isolated and non-conductive materials are present.